- The type of Intellectual Property (IP)

 Are they registered as a patent or trade marks attorney in Australia, and when were they registered?

-The Australian Federal Government administers the registration of patent and trade marks attorneys through the Professional Standards Board for Patent and Trade Marks Attorneys.
+The Australian Federal Government administers the registration of patent and trade marks attorneys through the Trans Tasman IP Attorneys Board.
 Australian patent or trade marks attorneys must meet this Board’s stringent criteria.
-You can check registrations at the Board’s website: Professional Standards Board
+You can check registrations at the Board’s website: Trans Tasman IP Attorneys Board

 Does the patent or trade marks attorney belong to the Institute of Patent and Trade Mark Attorneys of Australia (IPTA)?

-IPTA represents patent and trade marks attorney professions in Australia and was established to promote improvements in laws and regulations relating to patents, trade marks, designs and copyrights.
+IPTA represents patent and trade marks attorney professions in Australia and was established to promote improvements in laws and regulations relating to patents, trade marks, designs and plant breeder’s rights.